Grendel61/ros-visualization/README.md

 Now let's remove that turtle, on the command line in your rosservice window enter:
 ```
   rosservice call /kill eddie
 ```
 The `/kill` command is listed in your command list on the TurtleSim.
 If you look at your browser window with the turtles, the "eddie" turtle should be gone.

-Chack out these tutorials to learn more about ROS Services:
+Check out these tutorials to learn more about ROS Services:
 [Intro Video](https://www.youtube.com/watch?time_continue=480&v=qhnlmrGQVvM&feature=emb_logo)
 [TurtleSim Pages (see bottom)](http://wiki.ros.org/turtlesim)

 ### Using Gazebo
 Gazebo is a 3D dynamic simulator with the ability to accurately and efficiently simulate populations of robots in complex indoor and outdoor environments.
 While similar to game engines, Gazebo offers physics simulation at a much higher degree of fidelity, a suite of sensors, and interfaces for both users and programs.